Osinbajo @65: VP’s wife celebrates hubby’s birthday with Maiduguri children

-Yemi Osinbajo: VP’s Wife Marks Hubby’s 65th Birthday at North East Children’s Centre
+Dolapo in Maiduguri: Photos Emerge As VP’s Wife Marks Osinbajo’s 65th Birthday at North East Children’s Centre

-- Dolapo Osinbajo, the wife of the Vice President of Nigeria has marked her husband's birthday in 'low key'
+- Dolapo Osinbajo, the wife of the Vice President of Nigeria has marked her husband's birthday in a 'low key' style

 - Meanwhile, the school choice for this special occasion was the North East Children’s Learning Centre, a donor-funded school initiated by her husband, Yemi Osinbajo